redpesk-common/canbus-binding/docs/3-Plugins.md

 or 29 bits long.

 * *`is_j1939`* \
  Either True or False.
-Determines if you devices uses the j1939 protocol.
+Determines if your devices use the j1939 protocol.

 * *`byte_frame_is_big_endian`* \